RobRendell/gTove/README.md

 * Add a tabletop option to control which players can join.
 A whitelist and blacklist can be preconfigured with email addresses, or anyone who is on neither list prompts the GM: "X is trying to join, allow/deny".
 * Always enable dropping/raising map one level.
 If it's already at the bottom/top, move by the default vertical offset.
+* Add an error boundary to report errors to users, rather than just displaying a white screen.

 ## Plans/TODO